mozayed007/MoZayed007/README.md

 - 🧠 Interested in:
 	- Domain-Specialized AI development:
-		- I want to merge domain knowledge of the problem within ML to develop optimized and efficient ML solutions that won't cost thousands of households electricity usage
+		- I want to merge domain knowledge of the problem within ML to develop optimized and efficient ML solutions that won't cost thousands of households electricity usage.

 	- Interpretability and Alignment of AI :
 		- Anthropic fan in those areas.

 	- Integration of AI and Cybersecurity:
-		- Whether it's the security/privacy of AI and its solutions or integration of AI in the cybersecurity domain itself.<br />
+		- Whether it's the security/privacy of AI and its solutions or integration of AI in the cybersecurity domain itself.

 ---